Eric Stults: Los Angeles Dodgers

 In 2007, he returned to the starting rotation with the Las Vegas 51s.
 He was called up by the Dodgers to start the game against the Colorado Rockies on August 17, and struck out 9 batters en route to his first victory in 2007 after having thrown 7 innings and giving up only 2 runs, 2 hits, and a walk.

 After an inconsistent stay in the majors in 2007, Stults was a long shot to make the Dodgers in spring training 2008 and was sent to Triple-A Las Vegas.
 He was called up and made his first start with the Dodgers on June 19, 2008, replacing injured Dodger ace Brad Penny in the starting rotation after Penny was placed on the disabled list.

 On June 25, 2008, Stults pitched his first Major League shutout, as well as complete game—as the Dodgers blanked the visiting Chicago White Sox, 5–0.

 Early in the 2009 season, Stults replaced injured starting pitcher Hiroki Kuroda.
 He made the best start of his career against the San Francisco Giants on May 9, 2009.
 At Dodger Stadium Stults threw a complete-game shutout, throwing 123 pitches.
 He struck out 5, walked none, and allowed only four hits.

 On May 15, 2009, Stults injured his thumb while making a toss on a bunt attempt by the Florida Marlins' Hanley Ramírez.
 Stults would make 2 more starts before going on the disabled list.
-On July 1, Stults was optioned to the AAA Albuquerque Isotopes.
+On July 1, Stults was optioned to the Triple-A Albuquerque Isotopes.
 He pitched well with the Isotopes, before getting called up to make a spot start on August 9 against the Atlanta Braves.
 Stults was optioned back to Albuquerque on August 13 and finished the season there.